|

 mind."

-Most men and women lead lives at the worst so painful,
+Most men and women lead lives at the best so monotonous, poor

 hallucinogens that

-ripen in berries or can be squeezed from roots-all, without exception, have
+ripen in berries or can be squeezed from roots - have been known and

 For unrestricted use America has permitted only